limcaroline/cat-friends/README.md

 **User Stories Overview**
+Stories have been updated in https://github.com/users/limcaroline/projects/4.
+Here is an initial overview:

 1. Navigate Easily
 As a user, I want clear navigation.
-Navbar includes Home, Events, Booking, Gallery, About.
+Navbar includes Home, Events, Gallery, Contact, Booking.

 2. Check Events
 As a visitor, I want to see upcoming shows so I can attend.